-Our male model was AMAZING, both in looks and character I really hope he makes it big because it would be deserved.
+Our male model was AMAZING, both in looks and character :grin: I really hope he makes it big because it would be deserved.
 He really worked hard for the camera and was so nice but sadly my photography and flash skills, both pretty mediocre in comparison to my classmates, were just not coming together.
 Plus we were working with the setting sun which changes your exposure as time passes.
 This was coupled with 3 other student photographers also shooting the model and a time constraint of getting them back at the appointed time led to some frantic picture taking and not much thinking about technique.
 But I definitely learned some lessons, the biggest being…

 Use your Wide Angle Diffuser when working a lens under 24mm!!